Omar-Abdelwahabb1/Custom-Command-mygrep.sh-/README.md

 --help → show how to use it

-Notes
+Notes:

-The search doesn't care about big or small letters (case-insensitive).
+1-The search doesn't care about big or small letters (case-insensitive).

-If the file doesn't exist, it will give an error.
+2-If the file doesn't exist, it will give an error.

-If you use --help, it will show you how to use the script.
+3-If you use --help, it will show you how to use the script.

 That's it.
 Nothing complicated.